StreamElements/docs/docs/chatbot/variables/time.md

 #### Parameters

 This variable accepts a timezone as input.
-If no timezone is provided the variable will error.
+If no timezone is provided the variable will return UTC time.
+In case timezone is unknown, the variable will error.

 #### Example Input